mvolkmann/blog/src/raycast.md

 Raycast extensions can add items to the macOS menu bar.
 Clicking a menu bar item can reveal a list of items.
 Clicking a list item can trigger an action such as opening a URL in Safari.
+Menu bar extensions can specify a refresh interval for automatically updating their contents.

 ## Installing